 A Working Holiday Visa allows you to legally work (with some restrictions) in the country that granted the visa.
 You can then travel as you want.
 The length of the visa differs depending on the country.
 Different agreements between countries impact your ability to access these visa schemes.

 Generally, you’ll need to show you have a return ticket or sufficient funds for onward travel.
 You may need to pass health and police checks.
 Finally, you need to show you have some savings to get you settled and find work.

-The benefits of studying are often self-evident, but further education may also give you access to live and work in a host of countries.
-A Study Visa can be an excellent option for a Digital Nomads and Freelancers.
-Many European countries have very attractive study visa programs.
+The benefits of studying are often self-evident, but further education abroad may also give you access to live and work in various countries.
+Many European countries have excellent study visa programs that allow some to work while living in Europe.
+A European Student Visa can be a perfect option for Digital Nomads and Freelancers.